Frequently Asked Questions

 Lecture2Go is the central online video portal of the University of Hamburg, where you can watch, listen and download recorded lectures.
 The lecture recording system, which was developed at the 'Regionales Rechenzentrum' (RRZ), makes it possible to synchronously record the speaker and his presentation.

-How do I know a new video is online for a specific lecture series?
+2. How do I know a new video is online for a specific series?

-No. Only producers of lectures need to log in.
+No. Only uploaders of content to log in.

 In such case the lecture usually has restricted access and can only be viewed with a password.
 You should ask the lecturer for additional informations.
 Under certain circumstances the video is not online due to technical errors.

 Theoretically yes, but it depends on the decision of the lecturer.
 Downloadable videos have a 'Download' section below the video.

 7. In which data format are the downloaded videos encoded?
 Which video player do I need?